kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 There is no way
 to know why the test broke without diving into the logs and metrics of the test environment (assuming that they can pinpoint the problem).
-In several cases (and more complex applications) the only way to truly debug an integration test is to checkout the code, recreate the test environment locally, then run the integration tests and see it fail in the local developmenet environment.
+In several cases (and more complex applications) the only way to truly debug an integration test is to checkout the code, recreate the test environment locally, then run the integration tests and see it fail in the local development environment.

 Now imagine that you work with Mary on this application so you have both integration and unit tests.
 Your team makes some commits, you run all the tests and get the following: